CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 See RH, SH and TH for those joins.
 Sometimes H is smaller or not completed.

-CHL:   `cl`\
+-CHL-:   `cl`\
 (Supplement, Notes on Reporting, no examples)\
 Probably chose to go phonetic instead of dealing with the CH circle.
 (Cricket)

-### I -- With Consonants
+### -I- -- With Consonants

 All examples from the Manual are under Joining Vowels with Vowels.

 ![shorthand image](assets/teach-1-bits/it-t107.jpg){: .teach1}\
-Teaching 1: it
+Teaching 1: it,

 Stevens (Teaching, Psalms) I below the line in short words such as IN.
 This is not in any rules.

-IC vs INC: This is often tricky, but fortunately the word is usually clear from context.
+-IC- vs -INC-: This is often tricky, but fortunately the word is usually clear from context.
 If you need to make it clear, see advice under EC.
 (Cricket)

-ING: See Abbreviating Principles.
+-ING: See Abbreviating Principles.

-### J
+### -J-

 Manual has no images.

 ![shorthand image](assets/revised-split/j-r08.jpg){: .rev}\
-Revised: j
+Revised: j,

-### K
+### -K-

 Manual has no images.